nefanov-ai/slides25/swarm/mappo_V_constrained.md

 ### **Key Features**
 - **Centralized Critic**: All agents share a single critic network that evaluates the value function \( V(s) \) for the global state \( s \).
-- **V-function Constraints**: Ensures state-level safety by constraining the expected cumulative cost.
+- **V-function Constraints**: Ensures state-level safety by constraining the expected cumulative cost using a Lagrangian multiplier.
 - **Custom Environment**: Simulates a swarm of drones navigating to a target while avoiding obstacles and maintaining a minimum distance.

 ---

 ### **Notes**
-- The **centralized critic** evaluates the global state, which includes the states of all agents.
+- The **Lagrangian multiplier** is used to enforce the V-function constraint by penalizing violations of the cost threshold.
-- The **V-function constraints** are implemented by adding a penalty for violating the cost threshold.
+- The **cost threshold** \( \tau \) is a hyperparameter that controls the trade-off between performance and safety.
 - You can further improve the implementation by:
   - Adding more sophisticated collision avoidance mechanisms.
   - Using parallelized training with multiple environments.